CharlieJT/Recipes/README.md

     it will smooth scroll you down to the next section of the home page.

-    - The navbar will also shrink when a user has scrolled down, this is to ensure that it doesn't take up too much space & the background is darkened to ensure it can be seen at all times.
+    - The navbar will also shrink when a user has scrolled down, this is to ensure that it doesn't take up too much space & the background is darkened to ensure it can always be seen.

-    - When you've scrolled down to the next section, you'll be presented with the top 3 viewed recipes on the website which is dependant on how many times each particular recipe has been viewed on its specific recipe page.
+    - When you've scrolled down to the next section, you'll be presented with the top 3 viewed recipes on the website which is dependant on how many times each recipe has been viewed on its specific recipe page.

-    - With each most viewed recipe cards, you can click the ellipses (3 vertical dots) to see that particular description & by clicking on the image, name or 'view recipe' button, it will navigate you to view the recipe.
+    - With each most viewed recipe cards, you can click the ellipses (3 vertical dots) to see that description & by clicking on the image, name or 'view recipe' button, it will navigate you to view the recipe.

-    - The footer positioned at the bottom of the screen shows links to the Home, Recipe listing & Create recipe pages, a brief description of the main purpose of the website, a link to the developers github repository & copyright text at the bottom.
+    - The footer positioned at the bottom of the screen shows links to the Home, Recipe listing & Create recipe pages, a brief description of the main purpose of the website, a link to the developers GitHub repository & copyright text at the bottom.

 2. #### Recipe Listing Page